Graduate Assistantships

 - Student employees will develop and demonstrate interpersonal skills that can be described as professional assets and transferable to future work settings.

-- Student employees performing administrative skills will explain how the deliverables of their role measurably impact the overall goals, work, and mission of the department.
+- Student employees performing administrative skills will explain how the deliverables of their role measurably impact on the overall goals, work, and mission of the department.

 - Through their employment, student employees will identify what they value in their work and will be able to articulate skills that they have developed to apply them to future/identified career opportunities.